Sivasagar: District Court

 In the year 1984, a separate Civil District of Sivasagar was declared, and in the year 1985, the District Judiciary was set up.

 In the year 1983, C.J.M. court was opened at Sivasagar.
-Subsequently on 1984, the court of Sub-Divisional Judicial Magistrate, Charaideo, Sonari was established.
-In 1987, The Civil Judge & Asstt.
+Subsequently in 1984, the court of Sub-Divisional Judicial Magistrate, Charaideo, Sonari was established.
+In 1987, the Civil Judge & Asstt.
 Sessions Judge, Sivasagar was opened.
-From 2001 The Addl.
+From 2001 the Addl.
 District & Sessions Judge (F.T.C) begin functioning.
 The Sub-Divisional Judicial Magistrate Court(M), Nazira begin functioning from 24 July 2014.
 As per order of the Hon'ble Gauhati High Court, the new Addl.
 District and Sessions Judge, Charaideo, Sonari begin functioning from the date of 09-02-2018.
 On 27-02-2021, Charaideo judicial courts separated from Sivasagar district.
 There are currently twelve Judicial Courts in Sivasagar District.

 Transport

 Air

 Jorhat Airport located at Jorhat, 75 km away from Sivasagar.
 Another option for getting here is via Dibrugarh Airport, located at a distance of 95 km from the city.